drewburr/3D_Pinball_Game/guide.md

 - Miscellaneous minor/general updates and corrections.
 - Added 'Upgrade Bumpers' to the 'Secondary Objectives' section.
 - Added information on the Multiplayer Bug to the 'Multi-player' and 'FAQ' sections.
-- Relocated the informaton on Skipping Ranks to the 'Missions' section and removed most of it from the 'FAQ' section.
+- Relocated the information on Skipping Ranks to the 'Missions' section and removed most of it from the 'FAQ' section.

 Version 1.5.1
   Date: 08-01-08